-1. Introduction: explaining macroeconomic outcomes by cultural foundations - × Differences among European countries in the responses to economic challenges - ×Can they be explained by cultural traditions: - × Social priorities - × The conception of labour and perception of enrichment - × Entrepreneurial spirit and innovative capabilities
+1. Introduction: explaining macroeconomic outcomes by cultural foundations

+- Observation: differences among European countries in the responses to economic challenges - Can they be explained by cultural traditions?
+In terms of: - Social priorities - Conception of labour and perception of enrichment - Entrepreneurial spirit and innovative capabilities

-1.1 Statistical evidence A typology of European countries
+1.1 Statistical evidence GDP per head